al·ter·i·ty the state of being other or different; otherness.

 Alterity.co is a seventeen member chamber orchestra focused on performing the music of living composers.
-Since our Inaugural concert in April of 2017, which featured Messiaen's Quartet for the End of Time, we have performed over a dozen concerts ranging from four players to full chamber orchestra, including many world premiere performances of works by local composers.
+Since our Inaugural performance in April of 2017 we have performed over a dozen concerts ranging from four players to full chamber orchestra, including many world premiere performances of works by local composers.

 Natalie Grata - Alterity.co Founder

 Natalie Grata currently resides in Winter Park, Florida and regularly performs with the Orlando Philharmonic Orchestra.
 Additionally she has performed locally with Opera Orlando, Orlando Ballet, and the Orlando Philharmonic Woodwind Quintet.
 She received her Bachelor's in Music Performance from Florida State University where she studied with Dr. Frank Kowalsky and Dr. Deborah Bish and her Master's in Music Performance from the University of Michigan where she studied with Dan Gilbert.
 She appears on recordings for both the University of Michigan Symphonic Band and Symphonic Orchestra, including a world premier recording of Ginaster's "Concierto Argentino".
 In the past she has performed with the Toledo Symphony Orchestra, West Michigan Symphony, Ann Arbor Symphony Orchestra, and Gulf Coast Symphony.

 Beatriz Ramirez - alterity.co founder